 A clear and legally compliant employment contract is crucial when hiring abroad.
 It should outline the employee’s responsibilities, pay, benefits, schedule, and conditions for termination.
 Every country has its own legal requirements for how contracts must be written.

-Onboarding is also easy through the Remote platform.
 Employees can sign contracts online, set up payment details, and access their benefits all in one place.
 It makes a strong first impression and helps your new hire feel supported from day one.

 Building a Global Team Culture